MHickey2/Quiz-Lite/TEST.md

 ----
 ## Manual Testing<a name="manualtesting"></a>

 The Following table, shows the manual tests that were done within the site.
+The include details for the now defunct modals for category and difficuty, but I did refer to them in bugs, and testing was done earlier and I thought they should be included.

 <br/>